dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 As a reminder, the current version of IBI VizEdit is only supported on Windows 7/8/10.

 **IMPORTANT:** The Stan program incorporated into IBI VizEdit will not run if you do not properly setup Stan and if you do not include the `IBI_VizEdit_stan` folder in your documents folder (the filepath should be `~/Documents/IBI_VizEdit_stan`).
 This folder is available in the IBI VizEdit repository and must be downloaded and saved in the correct location for the program to work.

+IF YOU USE LINUX: For Linux users the IBI_VizEdit_stan folder should be saved in your home directory (i.e., the path should be: `~/IBI_VizEdit_stan`).

 ### RStudio Setup